honey can cure constipation

-A good function in the bowel is maintained by our good bacteria, known as probiotics.
-Our tenants from the bowel help us with our digestion and immunity system.
-Probiotics exist and increase their number if they can find the food they like, among what we ingest, a food called prebiotics.
+Probiotics exist and increase their number if they can find the food they like among what we ingest, a food called prebiotics.
 We are taught that prebiotics are found in whole cereals and vegetables, generally in fibers.

 Honey contains oligosaccharides.
 These are complex sugars that are believed to contribute to the anti-diabetic effect of honey (you may also be interested in Can diabetics eat honey?) as well as produce beneficial effects on lipid (fat) levels.

-These oligosaccharides are not digested in the upper gastrointestinal tract as it happens to the simple sugars found in honey, but make their way into the large intestine where they serve as prebiotics for microorganisms (probiotics or good bacteria) found in the gut.
+These oligosaccharides are not digested in the upper gastrointestinal tract as it happens to the simple sugars found in honey, but make their way into the large intestine, where they serve as prebiotics for microorganisms (probiotics or good bacteria) found in the gut.

 This is how scientists explain the positive effect of consuming honey on conditions like obesity, insulin resistance and diabetes, as well as reduction of lipids (triglycerides and cholesterol).
 Simple sugars such as sucrose, glucose, and HFCS contain no complex sugars and have no similar prebiotic effects.